mkdocs-publisher/mkdocs-publisher/documentation/02_setup/06_setting-up-minifier.md

 ## Basic setup

 To simplify the entire process, below is presented a single way of installation of all the tools.
-If you just want to use a single tool or learn more about what tool is used for what type of file, please take a look below for an [advanced setup](#advanced-setup) section where it's described.
+If you just want to use a single tool or learn more about what tool is used for what type of file, please take a look below for a [configuration](#configuration) section where it's described.

 ### Tools installation